 Please install conda, the MPRAflow environment and clone the actual MPRAflow master branch.
 You will find more help under Installation.

 Producing an association pickle

 This workflow requires a python dictionary of candidate regulatory sequence (CRS) mapped to their barcodes in a pickle format.
-For this example the file can be generated using Basic association workflow or it can be found in the example folder of the GitHub repository.
+For this example the file can be generated using Basic association workflow.